kimmobrunfeldt/analyze_passwords/readme.md

 ## Calculations

 I looked at newest MD5 cracking tools and their cracking speed.
+For example: http://hashcat.net/oclhashcat-plus/#tested-gpu With Ubuntu 10.10, 64 bitCatalyst 11.6 + Stream SDK v2.48x ATI hd6970,
-For example: http://www.elcomsoft.com/lhc.html With NVIDIA 9800GX2, you could create 608 million MD5 hashes per second.
+you could create 26122 million MD5 hashes per second.

 The program estimates the bruteforcing times with following formula: